Kinovarobotics/matlab_kortex/simplified_api/documentation/precomputed_joint_trajectories.md

 ### kObjTrajectoryFeeder object

-The kObjTrajectoryFeeder object in the [example Simulink model](../mex-wrapper/example_model.slx) reads a Precomputed Joint Trajectory (computed offline with a motion planner) from a [CSV file](../mex-wrapper/testpoints.csv) and sends it to the kortex System Object.
+The kObjTrajectoryFeeder object in the example Simulink model reads a Precomputed Joint Trajectory (computed offline with a motion planner) from a CSV file. and sends it to the kortex System Object.
 You will most likely create your own object to send your trajectories to the kortex System object.
+Both the Simulink model and the CSV file used in the exampel can be found in the [latest release of the MATLAB adaptor](https://artifactory.kinovaapps.com/artifactory/webapp/#/artifacts/browse/tree/General/generic-local-public/kortex/matlab/simplified_api/).

 ### Structure of the input arrays